Ghostbusters: Afterlife

-Ghostbusters: Afterlife (Note: Titled onscreen during the main-on-end titles as Ghostbusters) is a 2021 American supernatural comedy film directed by Jason Reitman from a screenplay he wrote with Gil Kenan.
-It is the sequel to Ghostbusters (1984) and Ghostbusters II (1989), the third mainline installment, and the fourth film overall in the Ghostbusters franchise.
-The film stars Carrie Coon, Finn Wolfhard, Mckenna Grace, and Paul Rudd, alongside Bill Murray, Dan Aykroyd, Ernie Hudson, Annie Potts, and Sigourney Weaver reprising their characters from the earlier films.
-Set 32 years after the events of Ghostbusters II, it follows a single mother and her children who move to an Oklahoma farm they inherited from her estranged father Egon Spengler, a member of the original Ghostbusters.
+Ghostbusters: Afterlife (Note: Titled onscreen during the main-on-end titles as Ghostbusters) is a 2021 American supernatural comedy film directed by Jason Reitman, who co-wrote it with Gil Kenan.
+It is the direct sequel to Ghostbusters II (1989), the third mainline installment and the fourth overall in the Ghostbusters franchise.
+The film stars Carrie Coon, Finn Wolfhard, Mckenna Grace and Paul Rudd, with Annie Potts and Ernie Hudson reprising their roles from the earlier films.
+Set three decades after the events of Ghostbusters II, it follows a single mother and her children who move to an Oklahoma farm they inherited from her estranged father Egon Spengler, a member of the original Ghostbusters.

-A third Ghostbusters film was in development since the release of Ghostbusters II, but production stalled because Murray refused to return to the series.
-After Harold Ramis died on February 24, 2014, Sony Pictures produced a female-driven reboot that was released in 2016.
-In January 2019, it was announced that Jason Reitman would direct a sequel to the original films, with the new cast being announced by July, while the original cast signed on two months later.
-Principal photography took place from July to October of the same year.
-Rob Simonsen, a frequent collaborator of Jason, was hired to compose the film's score.
-This was the final film to be produced by and involve the franchise's co-creator and Jason's father Ivan Reitman before his death in February 2022.
+A third main Ghostbusters film had been in development since the release of Ghostbusters II, but production stalled because Bill Murray had refused to return to the series.
+Following Harold Ramis' death in 2014, Sony Pictures produced a female-led reboot, which was released in 2016.
+In January 2019, it was announced that Reitman would direct a sequel to the original films, with the new cast being announced by July, while original cast members Potts, Hudson, Murray, Dan Aykroyd and Sigourney Weaver signed on two months later.
+Principal photography took place from July to October of that year.

-After being delayed four times from an original July 2020 date due to the COVID-19 pandemic, Ghostbusters: Afterlife was screened unannounced during CinemaCon in Las Vegas on August 23, 2021, and was released in the United States on November 19 by Columbia Pictures (via Sony Pictures Releasing).
-The film received mixed reviews from critics, with praise for the cast's performances, Reitman's direction, the film's nostalgic tone, and its respectful tribute to Ramis.
-It grossed $204.3 million worldwide against a production budget of $75 million, and was followed by Ghostbusters: Frozen Empire in 2024.
+After being delayed four times from an original July 2020 date due to the COVID-19 pandemic, Ghostbusters: Afterlife was released in the United States on November 19 by Sony Pictures Releasing.
+The film received mixed reviews from critics and grossed $204 million against a $75 million budget.
+A sequel, Ghostbusters: Frozen Empire, was released in 2024.